Rupert Goold: Career

 Goold was artistic director of the Royal and Derngate Theatres in Northampton from 2000 to 2005.
 Prior to that, he was an associate at the Salisbury Playhouse in 1996–97.
 In addition to his work as a director he has co-authored three adaptations for the stage.
 Goold directed Sir Patrick Stewart (whom he had previously directed as Prospero, and later in Richard II) as Macbeth in his acclaimed Minerva Studio staging of Macbeth at the Chichester Festival Theatre in May 2007.

 In September 2007, the production transferred to the Gielgud Theatre in London, then the Brooklyn Academy of Music, New York and then to the Lyceum Theater on Broadway.
 At the 2007 Evening Standard Theatre Awards, Macbeth won two awards: Stewart won the Best Actor Award, while Goold won The Sydney Edwards Award for Best Director.
 It also won Goold a 2008 Olivier Award for Best Director.
 He says he was not concerned with thoughts of a career anti-climax.
 "I came home to an empty house after the Olivier Awards, clutching my trophy for Best Director and I realised that I'd peaked.
 It was now going to be downhill all the way.
 But I still felt quite comfortable with the realisation that nothing could get better after this."
-He later directed a 2010 BBC4 television film version of Macbeth using Soviet-era Russian-type uniforms and weapons.
+He later directed a 2010 BBC 4 television film version of Macbeth using Soviet-era Russian-type uniforms and weapons.

 In 2008, he directed the UK premiere of Stephen Adly Guirgis's The Last Days of Judas Iscariot and a radical re-interpretation of Pirandello's Six Characters in Search of an Author at the Chichester Festival which he co-authored with Ben Power.
 This production subsequently transferred to the West End and toured the UK and later Australia.
 In 2009 he directed a hugely acclaimed West End revival of Lionel Bart's Oliver!
 Produced by Cameron Mackintosh, Goold recreated Sam Mendes' direction for the London Palladium production, which was nominated for three Olivier Awards.
 In 2009, Goold directed a revival of Shakespeare's King Lear at the Young Vic.
-Goold set his Lear in Northern England during the 1970s, fascinated by the fact that during this decade, Britain was enduring the power of women.
-He approached the play with a drastically different view, and as a result this production received mixed reviews.
+Goold set his Lear in Northern England during the 1970s, and approached the play with a drastically different view, and as a result this production received mixed reviews.
 In 2009, he again won Best Director at the Evening Standard Awards for ENRON.
+His opera credits include productions at Batignano Opera Festival and Garsington.